 - Delicious Salty and Savory Flavor.
 In taste tests, equal portions of salt and Green Salt had the same saltiness.
 It also adds umami to make your food more savory.

 - Contains Chlorophyll, Vitamin B3, Potassium, and Magnesium.
 Green Salt's minerals and vitamins help blood pressure control and normal function of our immune and nervous systems.

 Made From Salicornia, the Salty Superfood

 - Salicornia is a vegetable that grows by the sea.
-It comes from the same family as Quinoa and Amaranth.
+It's from the same family as Quinoa and Amaranth.

 - Salicornia's salty taste comes from its diverse mineral content.